 For each ecommerce site, mobile compatibility has become an essential element.
 Everything in today’s world has to be mobile-friendly.
 Drupal websites impress clients not only with their aesthetics but also with their mobile-friendly design.
 Drupal websites are mobile and tablet-ready.

-2. Some of the popular Drupal’s ecommerce modules
+2. Some of the popular Drupal ecommerce modules

-Drupal has a bunch of powerful modules that marketers, administrators see as tools, not just for generating revenue through the online stores, but also to keep them secure and adaptable.
+Drupal has a bunch of powerful modules that marketers and administrators use as tools, not just for generating revenue through the online stores, but also to keep up security and adaptability.
 Listed below are some essential ecommerce modules from Drupal.

-- Drupal Commerce: This module fulfills the traditional ecommerce needs in the likes of the shopping cart, product catalog management, etc. It’s unstoppable in terms of customization and scalability, hence making it suitable for businesses of all sizes.
-It just brings your website to the ecommerce world!
+- Drupal Commerce: This module fulfills the traditional ecommerce needs with the likes of the shopping cart, product catalog management, etc. It’s unstoppable in terms of customization and scalability, hence making it suitable for businesses of all sizes.
+It brings your website to the ecommerce world!

-- Commerce Kickstart: It speeds up the process of building online stores through its inbuilt configuration and modules – just fast & simple!
+- Commerce Kickstart: It speeds up the process of building online stores through its inbuilt configuration and modules – just fast and simple!

-- MMenu: A highly responsive module for the menu around and eases out the process of setting up a mobile off-screen menu.
+- MMenu: A highly responsive module that eases the process of setting up a mobile off-screen menu.
 Besides featuring touch screen support, it’s inexpensive and easy to use.

 - Weight: A very useful module for organizing and arranging the content based on a specific order.
 Content can be collated in Drupal nodes and can be listed in a weighted fashion.

-- Coffee: An easy keyboard shortcut will make admin area navigation possible, saving time when searching for the desired page, being much faster than when using a mouse
+- Coffee: An easy keyboard shortcut which makes admin area navigation possible, saving time when searching for the desired page since it’s much faster than using a mouse.

-- Paragraphs: Without technical expertise, the paragraphs module allows to synchronize content using predefined components and new content can be added in individual paragraphs.
+- Paragraphs: Without technical expertise, the paragraphs module allows the synchronization of content using predefined components.
+New content can also be added in individual paragraphs.

-- Commerce Price Rule: Sets-up variable pricing on the site for each customer, based on the set of conditions automatically
+- Commerce Price Rule: Automatically sets-up variable pricing on the site for each customer, based on the set of conditions prescribed.

-Besides those mentioned above, other ecommerce useful modules include Payment Gateway, Commerce Shipping, Currency Exchange, Invoice, Fieldgroup, Ubercart, Role Expire, Google Analytics, Stage File Proxy, and Entity Browser.
+Besides what is mentioned above, other ecommerce useful modules include Payment Gateway, Commerce Shipping, Currency Exchange, Invoice, Fieldgroup, Ubercart, Role Expire, Google Analytics, Stage File Proxy, and Entity Browser.

 3. Implementing Drupal for ecommerce

-After all, Drupal is free and 100% open-source software without licensing costs, and one can simply start coding right away.
+Drupal is a free and 100% open-source software without licensing costs, and one can simply start coding right away.
 The below image from drupal.org shows how the information flows between the 5 layers of the Drupal system.

-If you want to build an online store using Drupal without a Developer, then start with downloading Drupal core from the official website or using the composer package manager.
-Drupal.org events are very resourceful, where experts share their views and experiences for those aspiring to build online shops using Drupal.
+If you want to build an online store using Drupal without a Developer, then start by downloading the Drupal core from the official website or using the composer package manager.
+Drupal.org events are very resourceful, with experts sharing their views and experiences for those aspiring to build online shops using Drupal.

 4. Bundling a Drupal for ecommerce site

-Building a custom ecommerce Drupal site is always challenging, especially while implementing new features and integrating with the desired third-party platforms.
-In reality, it’s not just easy to roll out a professional-looking environment for a business context without the help of a suitable partner.
-While millions of environments are built around Drupal and there is an established community of trusted platform specialists, integrators, training, and consulting services, you must understand that it’s not about technology, rather it’s about business needs.
+Building a custom ecommerce Drupal site is always challenging, especially when implementing new features and integrating with the desired third-party platforms.
+In reality, it’s just not easy to roll out a professional-looking environment without the help of a suitable partner.
+While millions of environments are built around Drupal and there is an established community of trusted platform specialists, integrators, training, and consulting services, you must understand that it’s not about technology, it’s about business needs.

 A reliable Drupal development company is all that you need and that’s when you should think of Kyanon Digital.
-For us, dealing with Drupal is a day-2-day affair and we know how to make your Drupal ecommerce sites look better and beautiful.
-So are we keen to understand your needs and if you are intrigued, just drop us a line!
+For us, dealing with Drupal is a daily affair and we know how to make your Drupal ecommerce sites look their best.
+We are keen to understand your needs so if you are intrigued, just drop us a line!